IDSIA/sacred/docs/command-line.rst

 Command-Line Interface
 **********************

-Sacred provides a powerful command line interface for every experiment out of box.
+Sacred provides a powerful command-line interface for every experiment out of box.
 All you have to do to use it is to either have a method decorated with ``@ex.automain`` or to put this block at the end of your file: